LuizGabrielJung/LuizGabrielJung/README.md

 👋 Hello!
 I'm a programming enthusiast passionate about building innovative solutions!
 Currently, I'm working with ReactJS and Django, exploring new possibilities and honing my skills. 🚀
 💻 I have experience in various projects with Python 🐍, PHP, and JavaScript.
 📊 I'm experienced in both SQL and NoSQL databases. 💡
+📧 Contact me via email at **luizgabrieljungdev@gmail.com** or through my Telegram at the icon below.

 ## 👤 Profile & Contact: